Andy Seigle: PBA season-by-season averages

+College

 Philippine National Team

 Seigle has played twice for the Philippine national basketball team.
 The first was in 1998 when he played for the Philippine Centennial Team in the 1998 Asian Games held in Bangkok, Thailand where he averaged 7.1 points and 2.5 rebounds per game.
 The second was in 2002 when he again played for the national team during the 2002 Asian Games held in Busan, South Korea.

+Personal life

+Andy is the brother of Danny Seigle, also a former basketball player in the same league.
+Their mother, Blesylda Yadao, is of Chinese Filipino descent while his father is a White American.
+In 2002, his heritage was questioned by the Philippine Senate as they held hearings on alleged Fil-foreign PBA players.

+Seigle was previously married to a Filipina, but they separated.
+They had one child together.

+Seigle has a passion for vehicles, and even owned a custom-made jeepney which he would drive to practices.
+As of 2020, he is living in Hawaii and owns a trucking business.